Mehdibabaeii/BVG-7003-Devoir-2--Seq2VCF/README.md

 ## Authors

-This pipeline was collaboratively developed by Edouard Reed-Métayer, Ladan Ajdanian, Marc-Atoine Chiasson and Mehdi Babaei as part of BVG-7003 Assignment 2.
+This pipeline was collaboratively developed by Edouard Reed-Métayer, Ladan Ajdanian, Marc-Atoine Chiasson, and Mehdi Babaei as part of BVG-7003 Assignment 2.